mangal-interactions/mangal/reviews.md

 (https://github.com/ropensci/EML) may make this easy.
 Would be an easy way for users to submit to repositories that require EML specification.

+> Ref to GLOBI paper

 References: Wouldn’t it be possible to have different references for individual interactions in a food web?
 Seems references are only possible at the dataset level now?
 Maybe I’m wrong.

 > This is one of the issues raised by early users while the paper was under review.
-We have now added a `references` field for individual interactions.
+We have now added a `references` field for both interactions *and* networks.

 Licenses: What is the process if someone does not want the CC0 license on their network data?
 Are they forced to use CC0?
 Just